DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 # 1. Introduction to Flows

-You should now have Completed the Following things:
+You should now have completed the following things:

-1. Importing Implemented Artefacts
+1. Importing implemented artefacts
-2. Implement Wizard Step 1 (Part1)
+2. Implement wizard step 1 (Part1)
-3. Implement Wizard Step 2 (Part2)
+3. Implement wizard step 2 (Part2)

 Next you will adjust the standard layout according to the requirements of the customer.